Network analysis using Forman curvature and Shapley values on hypergraphs: Introduction

-Game theory can be classified into types---cooperative and noncooperative.
-In cooperative game theory, all players cooperate with each other to increase their utility, thereby forming a coalition and generating worth.
-The cooperative game theory is employed in several analyses, including those of markets in economics, bill votes by political parties, and cost sharing.
-Recently, it has also found application in market design by way of auction and matching theories.
-The primary focus in the application of these theories concerns the sharing or distribution of the worth gained from a cooperation.
+Game theory can be classified into two types: cooperative and noncooperative.
+In cooperative game theory, all players cooperate with one another to increase their utility, thereby forming a coalition and generating worth.
+Cooperative game theory has been applied to risk management in financial economics \cite{Pressacco2000} and market design in the form of auction \cite{WILSON1992227} and matching theories.
+It also has potential applications in artificial intelligence and machine learning.
+The primary focus in the application of these theories concerns sharing the worth distribution that is gained from a cooperation.
 To this end, we usually consider a transferable utility or TU game.
-In 1953, Shapley introduced the Shapley value \cite{Sh} based on the results of one of the most famous investigations concerning this topic.
-Although it corresponds to a method of fairly distributing the worth gained from a cooperation, it is assumed there exist no restrictions on the cooperation possibilities of the players.
-To solve this problem, in 1977, Myerson introduced a graph-restricted game by modifying the original game and defined the corresponding Shapley value, namely the Myerson value \cite{My}.
+In 1953, Shapley introduced the Shapley value \cite{shapley:book1952} based on the results of one of the most famous investigations regarding this topic.
+Although it corresponds to a method of fairly distributing the worth gained from a cooperation, it is assumed that no restrictions are placed on the cooperation possibilities of the players.
+To solve this problem, in 1977, Myerson introduced a graph-restricted game by modifying the original game and defined the corresponding Shapley value, namely the Myerson value \cite{Myerson}.
 Subsequently, several studies have been conducted concerning the Myerson value.
-An interesting topic, which has hitherto been seldom investigated in available literature, concerns the type of cooperative network.
+The type of cooperative network is an interesting topic that has hitherto been seldom investigated in the literature.
 Initially, Myerson considered an undirected graph as a cooperative network.
-Therefore, Li--Shan considered the Myerson value for a directed graph \cite{LS2}, and Nouweland--Borm--Tijs considered the Myerson value for a hypergraph \cite{VDN}.
+Therefore, Li–Shan considered the Myerson value for a directed graph \cite{LI2020142}, and Nouweland–Borm–Tijs considered the Myerson value for a hypergraph \cite{Vanden}.
 Another topic of research concerns the characterization of the Myerson value.
-In 2001, Algaba--Bilbao--Borm--Lopez characterized the Myerson value for union stable structures \cite{ABBL}.
-In 2004, Gomez—Gonzalez--Manuel—Owen—Pozo--Tejada calculated the Myerson value of splitting graphs for pure overhead games \cite{GGMO}.
-In 2012, Kim--Hee introduced various concepts of betweenness and centrality.
-Moreover, they deduced the relationship between them and the Myerson value \cite{Kim}.
-In 2016, Beal—Casajus--Huettner studied the efficient egalitarian Myerson value \\ cite{BA}.
-In 2021, Wang--Shan proved the decomposition property for the weighted Myerson value \cite{WE}.
+In 2001, Algaba et al. characterized the Myerson value for union stable structures \cite{Algaba}.
+In 2004, Gomez et al. calculated the Myerson value of splitting graphs for pure overhead games \cite{Gomez}.
+In 2012, Kim–Hee introduced various concepts of betweenness and centrality.
+Moreover, they deduced the relationship between these concepts and the Myerson value \cite{Kim}.
+In 2016, Beal–Casajus–Huettner studied the efficient egalitarian Myerson value \cite{Beal}.
+In 2021, Wang–Shan proved the decomposition property for the weighted Myerson value \cite{Wang}.
+Therefore, we can confirm that the allocation rule is an effective measure of the importance of vertices in a network.
+However, the Myerson value cannot reflect the weight of edges or vertices because it is computed by considering the connections of the graph.
+In this paper, we introduce a new allocation rule named {\em combinatorial evaluation}.